Skip to main content

 What’s your budget?

 Per-user pricing kills you as your team grows.
 A 30-person company on Fieldwire Business is paying $1,770/month.
-The same company on Projul’s Core plan is paying $399/month with no per-user fees.
+The same company on Projul’s Core plan pays a single flat annual rate with no per-user fees.
+See pricing for details.

 This is one of the reasons mid-size contractors gravitate toward Projul.
 The flat pricing means you can give access to everyone, including field crews, without watching the bill climb.